 Agent Evaluation Monitors

 Agent Evaluation Monitors measure output quality and correctness by alerting when agent responses contain hallucinations, fail accuracy checks, or don't meet quality standards.
 Use templated or custom LLM-as-judge evaluations alongside deterministic SQL checks to systematically validate agent outputs at scale.
-They function similarly to Metric Monitors but operate on spans within agent traces.
+They function similarly to Metric Monitors but operate on individual spans or entire conversations within agent traces.

 Creating Agent Evaluation Monitors